tofu7654/Full-Stack/terraform.md

 There is a data source category for each resource in documentation.

-Data source - only *reads* infrastructure, cannot be used to create, update, or dstreeoy
+Data source - only *reads* infrastructure, cannot be used to create, update, or destroy

 ### Meta Arguments

 So far we have only been creating 1 resource at a time.
 We will now create multiple instances of the same resource using *meta arguments*

-types: depends_on, lifecycle rules
+types: depends_on (explicit declaration), lifecycle rules

 *count* - define the number of resources we want to create